 A process in which college and university programs are reviewed, assessed and accepted by provincial, national or international guilds, institutes or review boards.
 When a program is accredited, it means that the program meets the training standards set by government or the industry.

 The dates pertaining to when you can add an additional course or drop a course while being able to receive a refund.
 If you withdraw from a course during this period, it will not show on your transcript.

 Being allowed into a program after the requirements for entering the program have been met.
 Some programs have 'limited admission,' which means there are a limited number of spaces available.
 Visit the Admissions Department.

 A graduate of a particular school, university or college.
-The Alumni & Friends Association offer benefits and services to TRU Alumni.
+TRU Alumni offers benefits and services to graduates of TRU.

 The first step toward being admitted to a program of study.
 How to Apply at TRU.

 An Assistant Dean has a leadership position in an assigned Faculty or School and oversees departmental units.
 The Assistant Dean serves as a resource to staff and faculty, and the role includes research, evaluation and assessment.

 An Associate Dean is a tenured or tenured-track faculty member who takes on the role of educational administrator to perform duties in a leadership position for their assigned Faculty or School.

 Taking a course for the educational value, but not for credit.
 Students who audit a course pay the same fees, but do not write the exams, and will not receive a grade upon completion of the course.

 Monetary award to students who demonstrate financial need, similar to a grant.
 Learn more at Financial Aid and Awards.